zapier/zapier-platform-cli/README.md

 Errors due to a misconfiguration in a user's Zap should be handled in your app by throwing a standard JavaScript `Error` with a user-friendly message.
-Typically, this will be prettifying 4xx responses or API's that return errors as 200s with a payload that describes the error.
+Typically, this will be prettifying 4xx responses or APIs that return errors as 200s with a payload that describes the error.

 Example: `throw new Error('Your error message.');`